August 21, 2019

 Looking for some light fare to get you through the rest of the ride?
 Grab a sandwich at the Highwheeler Cafe and pick up a pack of the frosted shortbread cookies to take home.
 Or, sit down to savour one last long lunch at the Yellow Cello Cafe.

 It’s time to head back home, but that doesn’t mean there isn’t time for a few stops along the way!
 Take a short driving break to stretch your legs and get refreshed with a flight of beer at Big Spruce Brewing, just across from the mouth of Middle River.
 Now, for the last part of this scenic journey, driving through Whycocomagh and making any last stops in Port Hawkesbury for snacks and supplies to get you home.
 Send a wave to the island as you cross back over the Canso Causeway, but just know it’s not goodbye, it’s a “see you later,” because there’s so much left to explore.

-If you’re travelling to Cape Breton from PEI or New Brunswick, be sure to join us aboard the mv Fundy Rose, the mv Holiday Island, or the mv Confederation.
+If you’re travelling to Cape Breton from PEI or New Brunswick, be sure to join us aboard MV Fundy Rose or Northumberland Ferries.
 A journey on the ferry is the perfect way to kick off or wind down your perfect Cape Breton adventure.